 Italian postcard by ASER.
-Photo: Bassoli, Tirrenia.Fosco Giachetti in the film Bengasi (Augusto Genina, 1942).
-At the Venice film festival of 1942 Giacheti received the Coppa Mussolini for best actor for his role in this propaganda film on the war in Africa between the British and the Italians.
+Photo: Bassoli, Tirrenia.
+Fosco Giachetti in Bengasi (Augusto Genina, 1942).
+At the Venice Film Festival of 1942, Giachetti received the Coppa Mussolini for best actor for his role in this propaganda film on the war in Africa between the British and the Italians.

 German postcard by Ross-Verlag, no. A. 3420/1, 1941-1944.
 Photo: DIFU.

-Dimmed Lights
+Dimmed lights

+Fosco Giachetti was born in Livorno, Italy in 1900.
+He was the brother of actor Gianfranco Giachetti.
 Among his first film appearances were the protagonists of Luci sommerse/Dimmed Lights (Adelqui Migliar, 1934) and of Lo squadrone bianco/The White Squadron (Augusto Genina, 1936).

 He became the leading man in such fascist propaganda films as Tredici uomini e un cannone/Thirteen Men and a Cannon (Giovacchino Forzano, 1936), Sentinelle di bronzo/Sentinels of Bronze (Romolo Marcellini, 1937), Scipione l'Africano/Scipio the African (Carmine Gallone, 1937), the Italian version of Carmen fra i rossi/Carmen Among the Reds (Edgar Neville, 1939) and L'assedio dell'Alcazar/The Siege of the Alcazar (Augusto Genina, 1940) with Mireille Balin and Maria Denis.

-At the 1942 Venice Film Festival, Fosco Giachetti won the Best Actor award for yet another propaganda film, Bengasi (Augusto Genina, 1942) with Amedeo Nazzari.
+At the 1942 Venice Film Festival, Fosco Giachetti won the Best Actor award for another propaganda film, Bengasi (Augusto Genina, 1942) with Amedeo Nazzari.

 Giachetti co-starred with Alida Valli and Rossano Brazzi in Goffredo Alessandrini's unauthorized 1942 film version of Ayn Rand's novel We the Living.
 The film appeared in Fascist Italy in two separate parts: Noi Vivi/We the Living and Addio, Kira/Goodbye, Kira, but they are essentially one film.

 It was the grim story of post-revolutionary Russia, the forced collectivization of the economy and the brutal suppression of human rights, all told from the viewpoint of one woman, Kira.
 Ayn Rand's novel was autobiographical and was essentially a diatribe against the loss of individuality in totalitarian societies.
+The film attracted a sizable audience in Italy.
+The Fascist government saw the film(s) as a condemnation of Soviet misery.
+Still, when it became aware that the film(s) implied a condemnation of all totalitarian states, left and right, it withdrew them from distribution.

 German postcard by Film-Foto-Verlag, no. G 165, 1941-1944.
 Photo: Binz, Berlin.